Reissued with obsolete COVID-19 page links removed.

-Reconsider travel to Eritrea due to COVID-19.
-Exercise increased caution in Eritrea due to travel restrictions, limited consular assistance, and landmines.
+Exercise increased caution in Eritrea due to travel restrictions, limited consular assistance, landmines, and wrongful detentions.

-Eritrean law enforcement officials routinely block access to foreign nationals in detention.
-The U.S. Embassy therefore may not receive notification or be allowed access to you if you are detained or arrested.
+Eritrean law enforcement officials routinely block access by U.S. government officials to U.S. citizens in detention.
+The U.S. Embassy therefore may not receive notification of your arrest or be allowed access to you if you are detained or arrested.

 There are landmines in many remote areas in Eritrea, particularly in Nakfa, AdiKeih, Arezza, the 25 mile-wide region (40 km) between the Setit and Mereb Rivers, and in areas north and west of Keren, areas near Massawa, Ghinda, Agordat, Barentu, Dekemhare, and south of Tessenae.